Daniel-Getnet/Long-jump-ML-model/README.md

 ## Hyperparameter Tuning<br>

 To improve model performance, hyperparameter tuning was performed.
-The final model was evaluated on unseen data, demonstrating strong predictive accuracy and further confirming its robustness.<br>
+And also, the final model was evaluated on unseen data, demonstrating strong predictive accuracy and further confirming its robustness.<br>

 ## Conclusion<br>

-The finding of this study offer valuable insights into to what extent biomechanical features pridict long jump performance. moreover, The study provides practical applications for athletes and coaches seeking data-driven approaches to optimize long jump performance performance.
+The findings of this study provide important insights into how much biomechanical features can predict long jump performance.
+Moreover, the study provides practical applications for athletes and coaches seeking data-driven approaches to optimize long jump performance performance.